Marguerite Williams

-Personal life
+Personal life and Childhood

-Marguerite Thomas was the last of six children born to Henry C. and Clara E. Thomas and was raised near Washington, D. C. Thomas’ interest in nature, geology, and geography began when she was a young child.
+Marguerite Thomas was the last of six children born to Henry C. and Clara E. Thomas and was raised near Washington D.C.
+Thomas’ interest in nature, geology, and geography began when she was a young child.
 After graduating from Columbia University, Thomas married Otis James Williams, D.D.S., and took his surname.

-Education
+Education (Schools and such)

 Marguerite Thomas attended what was previously known as Normal School for Colored Girls.
 The school was later renamed Miner Teachers College and is now known as the University of the District of Columbia.
-She graduated from the two-year teacher-training program at the University of the District of Columbia ,previously called Normal School for Colored Girls, in June 1916 with a scholarship to Howard University.
+She graduated from the two-year teacher-training program at the University of the District of Columbia, in June 1916 with a scholarship to Howard University.
 Kelly Miller of Howard University delivered the address to the graduates and a song, written by Thomas for the occasion, was sung.
 She went on to earn a Bachelor of Arts degree from Howard University in 1923 where she was mentored by African American biologist Ernest Everett Just.
 During this time Ernest Just chose Roger Arliner Young, instead of Thomas for a position as an assistant professor at Howard University, despite Thomas being better qualified for the position.
 Thomas completed her master's degree in geology at Columbia University in 1930.

 In 1942, she completed her PhD dissertation, The History of Erosion in the Anacostia Drainage Basin, at Catholic University of America in Washington, D.C.
 This made her the first African American to earn a doctorate in geology in the United States.
 Her dissertation was later published by the Catholic University of America Press.